QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/1/a/a.md

 ![Research Data Lifecycle]({{ site.baseurl }}/images/data-lifecycle.png)

+Research Data Lifecycle.
 Based on: Green, Ann G., and Myron P. Gutmann.
 (2007) “Building Partnerships among Social Science Researchers, Institution-based Repositories, and Domain Specific Data Archives.” *OCLC Systems and Services: International Digital Library Perspectives*.
 23: 35-53.
 [http://doi.org/10.1108/10650750710720757](http://doi.org/10.1108/10650750710720757){:target="_blank"}

 s you think through and execute your project, keep the RDL in mind (or even physically in front of you: here is [a pdf version]({{ site.baseurl }}/files/data-lifecycle.pdf){:target="_blank"} to print out, and make sure that you are taking good care of your data at every step of the way!